 Hospitality Industry Regaining Strength

-Short term rental properties have been in high demand over the past nine months and many people believe that they will become more popular than larger hotels in the long term.
+Short-term rental properties have been in high demand over the past nine months and many people believe that they will become more popular than larger hotels in the long run.
 Industry leaders project that travelers will prefer staying at smaller properties even after the pandemic has subsided.
 Vacationers will continue to be in the mindset of staying at places with smaller crowds since COVID-19 has made everyone so aware of social distancing.
-Short term rental properties should prepare for guests who want to stay at a property that feels like home and is equipped with the same amenities offered at hotels.
+Short-term rental properties should prepare for guests who want to stay at a property that feels like home and is equipped with the same amenities offered at hotels.